sid-betalol/GPT2-optimization-task/README.md

 - **Memory Management**: Addressed the high memory demands of GPT-2 through gradient checkpointing and optimal batch sizing, enhancing GPU memory utilization.
 - **Hyperparameter Tuning**: Extensive experimentation was conducted to identify the optimal hyperparameter set, focusing on the balance between learning rate, batch size, and epoch count.

-## Conclusion

-This project has significantly broadened my understanding of NLP models and their underlying complexities.
-It has been an amalgamation of theoretical knowledge and practical challenges, offering invaluable insights into deep learning and AI.